grahampugh/pulse-secure-preconfigured-package/README.md

      `Makefile`.
    * Copy your `.jnprpreconfig` file into this directory.
 Make sure there is only one `.jnprpreconfig` file in this directory.
-   * If you wish to "brand" the installer, edit `Makefile` and change the BRANDING variable to match your Organisation's Name.
-The default is "Preconfigured", resulting in a package name of "Pulse-Secure-Preconfigured.pkg".
+   * If you wish to "brand" the installer, edit `Makefile` and change the `BRANDING` variable to match your Organisation's Name.
+The default is `Preconfigured`, resulting in a package name of `Pulse-Secure-Preconfigured.pkg`.
    * If you wish to sign the package, uncomment the following line in `Makefile` and change `Your Org` to match your Developer ID name: